Polynucleotides

 Is there any downtime after polynucleotides?

 Downtime is minimal.
-You can expect small lumps and some localised redness at the injection points, which usually subside within 12 to 72 hours.
-Numbing cream keeps the treatment comfortable.
-We suggest avoiding sweating, heavy exercise and harsh skincare for a few days afterwards so the product absorbs fully and settles well.
+Small lumps and some localised redness at the injection points are normal and usually settle within a day or two.
+Avoid sweating, heavy exercise and harsh skincare for a few days afterwards so the product absorbs fully and settles well.

 What are polynucleotides made from?

-We use PhilArt by Croma Pharma and Plinest by DermaFocus, both ethically sourced and derived from purified salmon DNA fragments.
-All products in our clinic come from authorised UK pharmacies.
+Polynucleotides are purified DNA fragments derived from salmon.
+The products we use are selected for their suitability for the treatment area and are sourced from authorised UK pharmacies.
 If you have a fish allergy, tell your nurse at consultation, as this is assessed carefully before any treatment goes ahead.

 How long do the results last?

-Perfectus Derma Aesthetics • 111 Charing Cross Road, London WC2H 0DT
+Perfectus Derma Aesthetics • UNTIL Soho, 111 Charing Cross Road, London WC2H 0DT